dotoroart/cards/README.md

 #### *Action*

-- Each Creature can only use one Limb for each of their Breeds in an Encounter.
+- Each Creature can only use one Limb per Breed they are in an Encounter.

 ---